Mayor of Cape Town

-The mayor of Cape Town is the head of the local government of Cape Town, South Africa; currently that government takes the form of the City of Cape Town Metropolitan Municipality.
+The mayor of Cape Town is the head of the local government of Cape Town, South Africa.
+Currently, that government takes the form of the City of Cape Town Metropolitan Municipality.

 The mayoral position was established on 7 December 2000.

 In the past, the position of mayor has varied between that of an executive mayor actively governing the city and that of a figurehead mayor with a mostly ceremonial role.
-The current mayor is Geordin Hill-Lewis of the Democratic Alliance (DA).
+The current mayor is Geordin Hill-Lewis of the Democratic Alliance (DA), who has held the position since 2021.

 Current office

 This is a list of mayors of Cape Town in South Africa: